 One of the undeniable advantages of Google Sheets over Excel is the ability to share content with other people easily.
 To open your file to your colleagues, click the green Share button in the upper right corner and and allow access to anyone with a link to the document.

 You can give access to the file to individual users, those with a link, or the whole Internet.
 There are also different levels: Edit, Comment, and View.

 If you link to third-party websites in the tables and don’t want others to see the file’s contents, don’t open the link.
 The website owners you are linking to can get a link to the file from clickstream reports and open it.

 How to protect data from editing in Google Sheets

 You can prohibit colleagues from editing data in the whole table, on individual sheets, ranges, or even cells.
 You can set up access levels to disallow editing the entire table, and there is a separate tool for cells and ranges.

+- In the form that opens on the right, click Add a sheet or range.
 If you want to close a range from editing, click the table icon on the appropriate tab and select the desired cells on the sheet.
-To protect an entire sheet, go to another tab and select it in the list.
-Click “Set Permissions” and configure access.

 - After that, enter a description.